yegor256/blog/_drafts/spec.md

 I don't think so.
 Well, in very rare cases it will matter.
 In most cases it's just micro-management.

+The spec may only require what really matters for the business.
+Everything else is up to us, programmers.
+We decide what database to use, where the button will be placed, what information will be stored in the database.

+If you really care about that because there are certain higher level limitations &mdash; say so.
+But again, not as implementation instructions to us, programmers, but as non-functional requirements, for example:

+{% highlight text %}
+Login page must look like this (screenshot attached).
+We must store user email locally, for future needs.
+{% endhighlight %}

+The point is that I have nothing against requirements, but I'm strongly against implementation instructions.

 ## Mixing Requirements and Supplementary Docs